Mungret College: Mungret

 Fr.
 Ronan had been considering the former agricultural college at Mungret as an alternative.
 However the apostolic school alone was not a viable proposition so he persuaded the Bishop of Limerick to send the diocesan seminary back to Mungret.
 The apostolics moved to Mungret on 10 August 1882, and were joined by the seminarians on 14 September that year.
 Fr.
 Ronan was the first Rector and Fr René was in charge of the apostolics.
 The college began with 32 apostolics and 31 seminarians.

 Shortly after its founding a new Bishop of Limerick decided to house the seminarians in the city where they would be nearer the cathedral.
 This reduction in numbers was made up by accepting more lay boys.
 In the course of time the numbers of lay boys considerably exceeded the numbers of apostolics.
 At its height the college catered for 267 full-time and day boarders.

 Closure

 Mungret College closed in 1974.
 Many of its teaching staff transferred to Crescent College, another Jesuit school in Limerick, out of which Mungret College had originally grown.
 Dineen and Company purchased Mungret College and its 240 acre of land in 1979 and subsequently purchased additional adjacent land.
-The company has now closed down and it was dissolved on 12 February 2020.
+The company was wound up on 12 February 2020.

+The building and surrounding area became the home of the new Mungret Community College from its opening in September 2017 until September 2024, when it moved into its new premises, also built on the grounds of the original college.